HamzaConnection/bankist/README.md

 Current in progress

-The accounts to login are
+The accounts to login are:

 Username: hl

 pin: 1111